Top of the page

 Let your doctor know the first day of your last menstrual period.
 If your bleeding pattern is light or begins with spotting, the first day is the day of heaviest bleeding.

-For a woman who is having problems with her menstrual cycle or who cannot become pregnant, more than one blood sample for progesterone testing may be needed to help identify the problem.
+For a woman who is having problems with her menstrual cycle or who can't get pregnant, more than one blood sample may be needed to help find the problem.
 A sample may be taken each day for several days in a row.

 Results are usually available within 24 hours.